-What Should I Wear?
+What should I wear?

 Yes, all climbers and non-climbers are required to complete a waiver.
 Waivers remain valid for the entire calendar year.

-We do operate in rain or shine, as our canopy of leaves provides adequate coverage in all but the heaviest of downpours.
+We do operate rain or shine, as our canopy of leaves provides adequate coverage in all but the heaviest of downpours.
 In the case of high winds, thunder, lightning, or heavy downpours, we will suspend climbing, monitor the conditions, and reopen if possible.
 If inclement weather affects your climb we issue rain vouchers.
 If the weather is threatening the day of your climb, you are able to reschedule your reservation or we will issue you a voucher.
 We do not issue refunds.

 We do offer snacks, ice cream, beverages, and souvenirs in the Registration/Gift Yurt.
 Click here for our recommended Catering Options.

-How Difficult is it?
+How difficult is it?

+We offer multiple trails varying in difficulty levels ranging from beginner to expert.
 Beginner trails require very little upper body strength and balance, while the more advanced trails are increasingly physically challenging.